Conviction Integrity Unit

 Mark Benavides Victims

 Since the conviction of Mark Benavides, the Conviction Integrity Unit has been working with the Bexar County Public Defender’s Office to provide post-conviction relief to the victims of Mark Benavides.
-To date, six victims have received relief, and three have had their convictions expunged.
+To date, the CIU has helped six victims obtain relief, and three have had their convictions expunged.

 Survivors Of Domestic Violence And Sex Trafficking